Utah County Amateur Radio Emergency Service

 The net scripts have been updated as of January 1st, 2021, please download from the usual location.
 W7MJP”Read

-The virtual Interface meeting will be February 2nd starting at 1900 hours.
-The topic of the meeting is to be decided w7mjp”Read
+The virtual Interface meeting will be March 2nd starting at 1900 hours.
+The topic will be on batteries presented by Interstate Battery.”Read

 There are currently 2 EOCs open for UCARES members to visit during the Covid response, but they are still on a limited by appointment only basis.
 For Spanish Fork, please contact Michael Preuss at firstname.lastname@example.org.
 For the Provo EOC, please contact Caryn Alarcon at email@example.com.
 Normal operations will return once the pandemic has cleared.”Read